 Next, open the “Audio Midi Setup” tool again, and in our “Podcasting Aggregate Device” select the checkbox of these newly created Mix-Minus virtual devices:

-In this example, we added Skype and Facetime and you can see the additional 9-12 channels that were added to our list.
+In this example, I added Skype and Facetime and you can see the additional 9-12 channels that were added to our list.

 Yet again, take a note of which numbers belong to which mix-minus virtual device (in the example above 9-10 is mapped to Skype and 11-12 is mapped to Facetime).